Pedestrian bridge in Hanoi, Viet Nam

 Following the reunification of North and South Viet Nam in 1976, East Germany forged close ties with the newly founded Socialist Republic of Viet Nam.
 After German reunification, the Federal Republic of Germany resumed bilateral development cooperation with the country in 1990.
 In 2011, Germany and Viet Nam agreed a strategic partnership, with a view to further expanding their political, economic, cultural and development cooperation ties.

-As part of the BMZ 2030 reform process, Viet Nam was given a stronger role, becoming what is termed a “global partner”.
-Vietnamese-German cooperation focuses on jointly finding answers to key global challenges in areas such as climate action and environmental protection, a stable world economy, and multilateral cooperation.
+As part of the BMZ 2030 reform process, Viet Nam, as an emerging economy, was given a stronger role, becoming what is termed a “global partner”.
+Cooperation focuses on working together in partnership to find answers to key global challenges, with the objective of achieving sustainable, climate-neutral, resilient and inclusive development.
+Focus topics of the two countries' cooperation are the provision of global public goods – such as climate action and biodiversity conservation, pandemic prevention and a stable world economy through sustainable supply chains – and multilateral cooperation.

-During the government negotiations in July 2021, the Federal Ministry for Economic Cooperation and Development (BMZ) committed 113.5 million euros in new funding for Viet Nam.
-29.4 million euros of this has been earmarked for Technical Cooperation and 84.1 million euros for Financial Cooperation.
-60 million euros was provided in the form of reduced-interest loans, with the primary purpose of helping to mitigate the impact of the COVID-19 crisis.
+During the government negotiations in November 2023, the Federal Ministry for Economic Cooperation and Development (BMZ) committed 61 million euros in new funding for Viet Nam.
+33 million euros of this has been earmarked for Technical Cooperation and 28 million euros for Financial Cooperation.

-In the future, development cooperation will focus on the following core areas:
+Development cooperation currently focuses on the following core areas:

-The BMZ is also involved in efforts to help improve governance in Viet Nam, especially with regard to the rule of law and legal certainty, and it is providing support for a values-based approach to the digital transformation.
+The BMZ is also involved in efforts to help improve governance in Viet Nam, especially with regard to the rule of law and legal certainty, and it is providing support for activities in the health sector, especially on pandemic prevention and One Health.

 SDG trends for Viet Nam